azyablov/nuage_bgp_blob_validator/README.md

 ```
 # Example

-In the rool you can find two XML files:
+In the root you can find two XML files:
 * my_xml_right.xml - one is correct BGP policy BLOB
 ![right](pic/right.png)
 * my_xml_wrong.xml - with invalid XML BLOB